 Pursuant to PAMA, beginning in 2018, CMS sets CLFS rates based on the weighted median of private payer rates.
 CMS establishes a weighted median for each HCPCS code based on private payer payment rates and volume data reported by applicable laboratories.
-In order to be considered an applicable laboratory, an entity must meet the definition of a laboratory established by the Clinical Laboratory Improvement Amendments (CLIA), bill Medicare Part B under its own National Provider Identifier (NPI), receive a majority of its Medicare revenues from the CLFS or the physician fee schedule, and meet the low expenditure threshold.3 For 2020, CMS established CLFS payment rates based on payments applicable laboratories received from private payers from January through June 2016, which is referred to as the data collection period.
+In order to be considered an applicable laboratory, an entity must meet the definition of a laboratory established by the Clinical Laboratory Improvement Amendments (CLIA), bill Medicare Part B under its own National Provider Identifier (NPI), receive a majority of its Medicare revenues from the CLFS or the physician fee schedule, and meet the low expenditure threshold.2 For 2022, CMS established CLFS payment rates based on payments applicable laboratories received from private payers from January through June 2016, which is referred to as the data collection period.
 As required by statute, CMS established a phase-in of the private payer-based CLFS rates.
-Specifically, payment rate reductions for an individual service are capped at 10 percent per year from 2018 through 2020, 0 percent in 2021, and 15 percent from 2022 through 2024.
+Specifically, payment rate reductions for an individual service are capped at 15 percent from 2022 through 2024.
 The new CLFS payment rates are national and do not vary based on geography.
 For new laboratory tests and those for which CMS receives no private payer information, CMS establishes payment rates using "crosswalking" or "gapfilling" methodologies.
 Under the "crosswalking" methodology, the payment rate for a laboratory service is established based on the rate of a similar service or combination of services.
 "Gapfilling" is used when no similar service exists and involves setting payment rates on information such as charges, discounts to charges, and resources required to perform the test.